Kevin Bartlett (Australian rules footballer): Recognition

 Bartlett was made a Member of the Order of Australia in 1981, and was inducted into the Australian Football Hall of Fame and Richmond Hall of Fame in 1996 and 2002, respectively; he was promoted to "legend" status in the Australian Football Hall of Fame in 2000 and to "immortal" status in the Richmond Hall of Fame in 2004.
 He was also named as part of Richmond's team of the century.
 He was inducted into the Sport Australia Hall of Fame in 2006.
 On 22 March 2017, a statue of Bartlett was unveiled outside the Melbourne Cricket Ground.

 Personal life

 Bartlett married Denise Kilcullen, who was a talented runner as a youth, at St Paul's Anglican Church in Ascot Vale on 28 November 1970.
 They have four children: three daughters – Sharna, Cara and Breanna – and one son, Rhett.
 All three of the Bartlett daughters starred in track and field during their school days.
-Rhett is a writer, broadcaster, and historian of the Richmond Football Club, having released books about both his father and the club's history, as well as curating the "Tigerland Archive" website.
+Rhett is a writer, broadcaster, and historian of the Richmond Football Club, having published books about both his father and the club's history, as well as curating the "Tigerland Archive" website.